pietrobiroli/maternalDepression/README.md

 Authors: Victoria Baranov & Pietro Biroli

-Date: September 4, 2019
+Date: October 6, 2019

 Data and Code can be downloaded here: https://github.com/pietrobiroli/maternalDepression/

 ## How to replicate the results
 ### STEP 1: